syncfusion-content/javascript-docs/js/ReportViewer/Getting-Started.md

 Once created the Web API service, add Report Viewer to your application page to render the reports.

+I> The Report Viewer is only for rendering the reports.
+You must use a report generation tool to create a report, to know more refer the [Create Report](/js/reportviewer/how-to/create-report) section for creating new reports.

 ## Adding already created report
 Create a folder App_Data in your application for storage and add already created reports to it.